jilsco9/AleTrail/AleTrail/AleTrail.docc/Improvements.md

 ### Expand upon testing - UI and unit
 *Whole App*
 One thing I did not set up was error testing -- creating the mock brewery service in such a way as to allow for returning an error.
 This could be accomplished simply by having a property that can be set within the test to define the return value or error.
 Alternatively, we could leverage a library that allows us to set up more robust expectation capabilities within our mocks.
 I could also expand testing to include snapshot testing.
 I wanted to include testing of continued lazily loading brewery results in the Brewery list UI testing, but time was too short to accomplish this effectively.
+For Unit testing, there are still some places to expand.
+The current unit tests are larger than I'd generally like, and this indicates the methods themselves are likely doing too much within the model.
+I'd also like to add more tests around string formatting.

+### Add logging and analytics
+I used a few debugPrint statements around the app, but a true logging library like the native Logger would be ideal.
+If desired, analytics could also be added via third party library to get some insight into usage and potential issues.

 ### Build out localization
 *Whole App*